 This may explain why Melora Hardin* never filmed any of her scenes (ala the actress who played the wife of Martin Riggs in Lethal Weapon).
 While this may seem like an excuse to fiscally cut corners, the film-makers may have wanted to surprise future generations** by deciding to not reveal the real reason why she never filmed any scenes with Eric.
 This isn’t a stretch since the story of the Stoltz situation still has discrepancies***.
-It’s telling that the online 1984 script has six indications of omitted scenes.
+It’s telling that the online 1984 script has eight indications of omitted scenes.
 The first omitted scene is after when Marty says goodbye to his girl (as she gets into her dad’s car).
 After the omitted scene, we learn that Biff has wrecked George’s car.

-If BTTF gets remade, there should be a scene where Marty and Doc are watching a shootout in a western.
+If BTTF gets remade as a darker film, there should be a scene where Marty and Doc are watching a shootout in a Western.
 Marty explains why there should be squibs (i.e. packets filled with fake blood).
 Doc uses this to his advantage when wearing a bulletproof vest because the terrorists wouldn’t know.
 In Fox’s version, it was obvious that Doc was wearing one in the close-up.
 People like to defend M.J.F. by saying that it was written with him in mind.
 What they don’t know is that BTTF was written two years before he was in Family Ties.
 In a 1985 Chicago Tribune article, Zemeckis let slip that his intention was more to do with telling a story than telling jokes: We wanted a science fantasy to support a dramatic and emotional story about characters.